roemer2201/dd-par/README.md

 - ddpar-check.sh: Add if-statement for checking if a backup as been created with a sha256sum
 - ddpar.sh: Add option to give a backup a custom BASE_NAME
 - echo a message if no reasonable alternative number of threads/jobs could be calculated
 - when compressing an image and option -c (checksum) is given, should the script calculate the checksum of both, the raw file and the compressed file?
+(Currently only basefile's checksum is calculated.)
 - Code to make missing features work